dontEatMe/three.js-GUI-engine/README.md

 GUI.DialogBox - dialog box

-All elements have redefining methods onmousedown(object), onmouseup(object), onmouseover(object), onmouseout(object), where object - subelement, for which the event occurred.
+All elements have redefinable methods onmousedown(object), onmouseup(object), onmouseover(object), onmouseout(object), where object is subelement, for which the event has been occurred.